Melomakarona

 Preheat the oven to 350.

-Sift together the flour, cinnamon, cloves, baking soda, baking powder and salt.
+In a large bowl, whisk together 6.5 cups of the flour, cinnamon, cloves, baking soda, baking powder and salt.
 Set aside.

-Cream together the butter and sugar.
+In the bowl of a stand mixer, beat together the butter and sugar until creamed together.
 Add the eggs, one at a time, and beat until just incorporated.
-Add the oil and orange juice, mixing until smooth and combined.
+Add the oil and orange juice, mixing just until smooth and combined.

-Roll cookies into oval shapes with the palm of your hand and place on an ungreased baking sheet.
-Prick each lightly with a fork several times.
-Bake the cookies for about 25 minutes or until done.
+Roll cookies into oval shapes with the palm of your hand and place on several baking sheets.
+Prick the tops of each cookie lightly with a fork a few times (just to make the holes from the tines visible).
+Bake the cookies for about 20-22 minutes or until golden.
 Set aside to cool completely.
 These are best dunked in the syrup after sitting out overnight, or for several hours.

 To dip the cookies: